gkjpettet/MarkdownKit/README.md

 1. [`StringKit`][stringkit]
 2. `TextLine`
-3. `LineToken`

-`TextLine` and `LineToken` are provided in this repo.
-I use MarkdownKit in other internal projects and they share these two classes.
+`TextLine` is provided in this repo.
+I use MarkdownKit in other internal projects and they share this class.

 `StringKit` is a module that provides a bunch of `String` manipulation methods.
 You will need to download it from its [GitHub repo][stringkit].
 The Xojo IDE will ask you to locate it when it loads the Markdown project.